What is cellulitis?

 What are the symptoms of cellulitis?

-A person with cellulitis often notices prominent symptoms in the affected area.
+An adult or child with cellulitis often notices prominent symptoms in the affected area.
 These symptoms include:

 - Fluid-filled blisters